OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/05-oled-changing-settings.md

-	print "brightenDisplay: This will brighten the display" print "scrollHorizontal : This will scroll display to the left" print "scrollDiagonal: This will diagonally scroll the display up to the right" print "scrollStop: This will stop the Scroll"
+	print "brightenDisplay: This will brighten the display" print "scrollHorizontal : This will scroll display to the left" print "scrollDiagonal: This will diagonally scroll the display up to the right" print "scrollStop: This will stop the scroll"

 def toggleColor():
 	toggle()